xiix0/scam/README.md

-Your love life will be... interesting.
+You will inherit millions of dollars.